jrapala/Storefront-App/README.md

 ## Overview

 *Storefront-App* is a CLI app that lets users load items from a MySQL database and purchase a specific quantity of items all via the command line.
 When a user makes a request to purchase, the quantity desired is checked against the database before the purchase is made.
-If an appropriate quanity of produce exists, the database is updated after the purchase is completed.
+If an appropriate quanity of product exists, the database is updated after the purchase is completed.

 ## Walkthrough